-Who to contact within WHA

-The housing officer is the first point of contact when reporting domestic violence.
+Who to contact within WHA - Your housing officer is the first point of contact when reporting domestic abuse.
 The housing officer will be appropriately trained to deal with such incidents and will be supported by other staff and external agencies.

-Appeals

-Where a victim or alleged perpetrator is dissatisfied with the investigation or the decision, they may appeal against the way an investigation has been handled or the decision reached and request a review of the case.
+Appeals - Where a victim or alleged perpetrator is dissatisfied with the investigation or the decision, they may appeal against the way an investigation has been handled or the decision reached and request a review of the case.
 The HSD will conduct this review.

-Monitoring and reporting

-The Housing Services Director will monitor each case of domestic violence, and provide appropriate advice and support to officers dealing with the case.
-The HSD will make sure that all cases are appropriately recorded and dealt with in line with detailed operating procedures.
+Monitoring and reporting - The Head of Housing Management & Customer Service (HoHMCS) will monitor each case of domestic abuse and provide appropriate advice and support to officers dealing with the case.
+The HoHMCS will make sure that all cases are appropriately recorded and dealt with in line with detailed operating procedures.

-The HSD will report all incidents to Board with the anti social behaviour incidents.
+The HoHMCS will report all incidents to the Board with the anti-social behaviour incidents.

-Policy review

-This policy and associated procedure will be reviewed annually.
+Policy review - This policy and associated procedure will be reviewed annually.

+Produced by

-Produced by Warrington Housing Association
+Warrington Housing Association

-the Gateway 89 Sankey Street Warrington Cheshire WA1 1SR Tel: 01925 246810
+the Gateway 89 Sankey Street

+Warrington Cheshire WA1 ISR

+Tel: 01925 246810